UniMath/agda-unimath/src/foundation-core/function-extensionality.lagda.md

 {{#concept "function extensionality axiom" Agda=function-extensionality Agda=funext}}
-asserts that [identifications](foundation-core.identity-types.md) of (dependent) functions are [equivalently](foundation-core.equivalences.md) described as pointwise equalities between them.
+asserts that [identifications](foundation-core.identity-types.md) of (dependent) functions are [equivalently](foundation-core.equivalences.md) described as [homotopies](foundation-core.homotopies.md) between them.
 In other words, a function is completely determined by its values.

 ## Definitions